 - If it’s sunny, provide ample shade and sunblock.

-- If it’s cold, bring blankets employees can borrow to make sure to rent heaters.
+- If it’s cold, bring blankets employees can borrow or make sure to rent heaters.

 Set your company up for success.